kopeckyf/taupy/documentation/source/basic/positions.rst

 Completeness
 ------------
-A position does not need to assign a truth value to every sentence in the pool.
-A position that does not, as the above example :math:`p`, is called *partial*.
-A *complete* position assigns a truth value to every proposition in the debate.
+Positions do not necessarily assign a truth value to every sentence in the pool.
+A position that does not is called “partial”.
+A “complete” position assigns a truth value to every proposition in the debate.

 .. automethod:: taupy.basic.positions.Position.is_complete

-In `taupy`, positins are a third kind of object: a `Position`.
-Positions are always relative to a debate, which should be given as the first argument when creating a new `Position` object.
-The truth-value assignment (TVA) is given as a Python dictionary in the second argument:

 .. code:: python

    pos1 = Position(tau1, {a: True, b: False, c: True})
-   # Check whether it is complete, i.e. assigns True or False to any sentence in its Debate:
+   # Check whether it is complete, i.e. assigns True or False to every sentence in its Debate:
    pos1.is_complete()

-Positions can be complete or partial, and they have two more important properties: coherence and closedness.

 Closedness
 ----------